shavarsha/shavarsha.github.io/index.md

 <div style="flex:1; min-width:300px;">

 I am a researcher in Artificial Intelligence for Healthcare.
 I am currently pursuing my PhD in Computer Science at the University of Osaka, Japan.
 My research focuses on representation learning and causal reasoning to develop robust, interpretable, and generalizable AI systems.
-Before joining the University of Osaka, I worked at TCS Research, India, for 8 years, where I developed machine learning and signal processing-based methods for healthcare applications, ranging from sepsis and cardiac abnormality prediction to wearable sensing, digital biomarkers, and real-time inference on edge devices.
-My work has led to several granted patents and I actively contributes to the research community as a reviewer for conferences and journals, including MICCAI, IJCNN, and Machine Learning: Science and Technology.
+Before joining the University of Osaka, I worked at TCS Research, India, for 8 years, where I developed machine learning and signal processing-based methods for healthcare applications.

 <h2>Research Interests</h2><div style="margin-top:15px;">